Hilimii/ProjectWingman_Autosplitter/README.md

 * Autostarts when you select your difficulty to begin the campaign.
 * Autoresets whenever you start a new campaign, useful if you reset on mission 1 often.
 This will not work if you have completed a run or you have gold splits.
 ### Campaign Mode - Campaign Start Splits
 * Triggers an additional split at the start of each mission.
-Once only.
+Once only per run, even if you die, return to the hangar, or restart the mission.
 * Doubles your split count!!
-* Allows you to accurately measure and compare to IL run times whilst running campaign without any additional work.
+* Allows you to accurately measure and compare to IL run times whilst running a campaign category without any additional work.
+You will likely need to tinker with your Livesplit layout to make use of this information.
 ### Campaign Mode - Crash Protection
 * Pauses your timer if you have not progressed beyond difficulty selection.
-* If your game crashes, your timer will be paused until you select 'Resume' to continue your campaign run.
+* If your game closes, your timer will be paused until you select 'Resume' to continue your campaign run.
+This can sometimes take a few seconds to take effect.
+* This is best used when your game softlocks or hard freezes.
+Immediately ALT+F4 to close the game and pause your timer.
+* Requires you to be comparing against Game Time in Livesplit in order for this to work.
+### Campaign Mode - In Game Timer (IGT)
+* Pauses your timer when not in a mission, when not flying, and when you complete a mission.
+This includes all other sequences such as menus, cutscenes, briefings, debriefings, the hangar, takeoffs, and landings.
+* Effectively emulates the IGT method utilised in AC7 speedruns.
+* This timing method is NOT LEGAL for runs.
 * Requires you to be comparing against Game Time in Livesplit in order for this to work.
 ## Pausing Stops Timer
 * Pauses your timer whenever you pause the game during a mission.